top of page

 ABOUT

-Rhodri Huw specialises in directing music, theatre, opera and large-scale events for television and cinema.
+Rhodri Huw specialises in directing music, theatre, opera, dance and large-scale events for television and cinema.

-As a director with BBC Wales Music department for over twenty years, Rhodri worked on many high-profile musical concerts and events – highlights include Tom Jones and Beverley Knight’s Gospel Christmas; First and Last Nights of the BBC Proms; BBC Young Musician; Radio 2 Folk Awards; Cardiff Singer of the World; London Jazz Festival Opening Gala; BBC Young Dancer; Proms in the Park; Brecon Jazz Festival; Vivaldi’s Four Seasons with Julia Fischer; Ten Pieces at the Proms; and the Doctor Who at 50 spectacular from the Royal Albert Hall.
+As a director with BBC Wales Music department from 1997 to 2018, Rhodri worked on many high-profile musical events – highlights include Tom Jones and Beverley Knight’s Gospel Christmas; First and Last Nights of the BBC Proms; BBC Young Musician Finals; Radio 2 Folk Awards; Cardiff Singer of the World; London and Brecon Jazz Festivals; BBC Young Dancer; Proms in the Park; Vivaldi’s Four Seasons with Julia Fischer; Ten Pieces at the Proms; and all of the Doctor Who at the Proms concerts from the Royal Albert Hall.

-Internationally, he has directed two of the Berlin Philharmonic’s annual Europa Concerts for EuroArts, conducted by Daniel Barenboim and Sir Simon Rattle; a dramatic interpretation of Haydn’s The Seven Last Words of Christ from Cádiz with Jordi Savall and Le Concert des Nations; and for Idéale Audience, Rhodri directed the Missa Solemnis from Lisbon and The Creation from Naarden.
+Internationally he has directed Zarqa Al Yamama, the first grand opera in Arabic starring Dame Sara Connolly; two of the Berlin Philharmonic Orchestra’s annual Europa Concerts for EuroArts, conducted by Daniel Barenboim and Sir Simon Rattle; a dramatic interpretation of Haydn’s The Seven Last Words of Christ from Cádiz with Jordi Savall and Le Concert des Nations; and for Idéale Audience, Rhodri directed the Missa Solemnis from Lisbon and The Creation from Naarden.

 bottom of page